mozilla/glam/docs/adr/0004-instrumentation.md

   processing probes that are likely to be looked at
 - GLAM App should consume this service so it can trigger an ad hoc calculation whenever a probe that was not processed by GLAM ETL is requested
-- Ad hoc probe calculation should be independent of GLAM App because it's likely to be CPU/memory intensive, with different needs in terms of scalability
+- Ad hoc probe building should be independent of GLAM App because it's likely to be CPU/memory intensive, with different needs in terms of scalability

 ## Considered Options

-- 1: Collect metrics in the app's backend server, save them to a table in the GLAM App Postgres DB and expose meaningful api endpoints for consumption by GLAM App and and GLAM ETL, which provides flexibility to adapt to future requirements and "immunity" to adblocks, but takes longer to implement
+- 1: Collect metrics on the front end (via a library such as Open Telemetry Instrumentation or a custom-built solution) and send them to the GLAM back end server to be stored in a table in the GLAM App Postgres DB.
+Expose meaningful api endpoints for usaga data consumption by GLAM App and and GLAM ETL.
+This provides flexibility to adapt to future requirements and "immunity" to adblocks, but might be longer to implement
-- 2: Gleanjs for dogfooding and internal support, but can be bypassed by adblockers
+- 2: Use Gleanjs, a JS library for telemetry, which would be quicker than a custom implementation.
+It's also good because of dogfooding and internal support.
+The downside here is it can be bypassed by adblockers, because it sends data to a different endpoint
-- 3: Google analytics, currently available, because it's quick and easy but doesn't give us the insight into e.g. session-scoped data and can also be bypassed by adblockers
+- 3: Google analytics: currently available, it's quick and easy to implement, but doesn't give us the insight into e.g. session-scoped data and can also be bypassed by adblockers
-- 4: Collect metrics in the app's backend and save them to a BigQuery table, which makes it easy for the ETL to consume, but will most likely slow down some GLAM App operations due to BigQuery's slower-than-OLTP response times
+- 4: Option #1, but instead of using GLAM's Postgres DB, save metrics to a BigQuery table.
+This would make it easy for the ETL to consume the data, but will most likely slow down some GLAM App operations due to BigQuery's slower-than-OLTP response times
-- 5: Stackdriver + gcloud monitoring tools, which provide an interface for exporting metrics and ability to create dashboards for visualizing them, but since our use case also involves consumption of those metrics by the GLAM App and ETL, it might get complicated to parse the response of the gcloud apis compared to a custom api from e.g. Option #1
+- 5: Stackdriver + gcloud monitoring tools: This would provide an interface for exporting metrics and the ability to create dashboards for visualizing them, but since our use case also involves consumption of those metrics by the GLAM App and ETL, it might get complicated to parse the response of the gcloud apis compared to a custom api from Option #1

 ## Decision Outcome